danmork/jsua-example/README.md

 # jsua-example

-An example of how to use lynx-json/jsua to build an app.
+An example of how to use `@lynx-json/jsua` to build an app and how to register `@lynx-json/jsua-lynx` to render Lynx JSON documents.

 ## prerequisites